fmalina/revisions-blocl/help/findingaroom.md

 10. **Decision time**

  When deciding on the right property, remember you’ll be living there for the foreseeable future.
- Don’t make a rash decision unless you feel entirely comfortable.
+ Don't make a rash decision unless you feel entirely comfortable.
  Once decided be prepared with the first month’s rent and [bond to secure the property](/help/deposit).